WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-26-Think-like-a-tester-and-modify-the-user-stories.markdown

 - It added steps, such as typing questions, inventing names for itself and sent it when the chat assistant asked for it, invented a problem "Hello, I need help with my account", injected checks for content with current time in them (e.g. "Check if page contains '11:44 am'"), asked for help with the membership id instead of checking if the assistant asked for it (e.g. it sent "I for my membership id and I need help with my account.").
 - Behaved in a way such that the chat assistant was beginning to direct the test client to a live chat agent
 - Never did check whether the assistant asked for membership id, and consequently declared the test a pass

+> Most of the failures you observe during user story testing are likely to be something you did
+> not anticipate.
+Pay attention to as much as possible, do not lock yourself in to a rigid set
+> of requirements or become numb to odd behavior.

 It is fair to say that TestRigor went completely rogue on the last user story.
 The behavior that is most concerning is the way a simple check to see if a chat assistance session was functioning correctly